seanh/storymaps/README.markdown

 Check Allow offline
 Check Self-signed

 Make sure that the version of Java requested by the Web Start version is Java 5 and not newer, otherwise it won't work on systems that have Java 5 and are locked down so that Java 6 cannot be installed (e.g. school computers).
 I believe the option Source/Binary Format under Sources in the Project Properties controls this, it should be set to JDK 5.
 But if you look inside the `launch.jnlp` file you can see what version of Java it demands, it should have a tag:

     <j2se version="1.5+"/>

+Still in the project configuration, under Run set Main Class to 'storymaps.Application'.
+Under Application fill in the project info (title, vendor, description, homepage, splash screen).

+To publish the Java Web Start version of the application you have to put launch.jnlp, lib/ and StoryMaps.jar from the dist/ directory at the codebase URL that you specified in the project configuration.
+To publish a ZIP file that users can download, add StoryMaps.jar and lib/ from the dist/ dir to a ZIP.
+Users can download the zip, extract it, and double-click StoryMaps.jar to run the application.